aj202088/BankManagementSytem/README.md

 # BankManagementSytem
 Functions similarly to the normal ATM.

-This ATM Simulator System has functionalities like Opening Banking Account, Deposit, Withdrawl, MiniStatement, Pin Change etc
+This ATM Simulator System has functionalities such as:

+ - Opening Banking Account
+ - Deposit
+ - Withdrawl
+ - MiniStatement
+ - Pin Change
+ - etc...

+Technologies Used: Core Java (Swing & AWT)
+Database Used: MySQL
+IDE used: Visual Studio